There are three ways for customizing user interface dialogs:

 - Be sure to carefully test your dialogs before distributing protected application to end users.

 Not flexible enough?
-Take complete control over activation process!
+Take full control!

 This requires additional programming on your side and use of advanced protection interface functions but you will have full control over license management tasks.